sandraNimeshajm/portfolio/README.md

 # About me

 Hi, I'm Sandra.
 I began my career as a web developer, learning coding and web technologies.
-I later found that Quality Assurance (QA) was a better fit for me because I enjoy paying attention to details and solving problems effectively.
+I later found that Quality Assurance (QA) was a better fit for me because I enjoy paying attention to details and finding bugs.
 I transitioned to a QA role to leverage these skills and ensure top-notch product quality.
 Since the start of 2023, I've dedicated myself to the pursuit of becoming a Quality Assurance professional.
 It's been a fulfilling journey, and I'm delighted to have found a niche where I can continually evolve.
 My aspiration is to excel in ensuring the excellence of products and services.
 I envision the QA role as a platform to contribute, at the very least, in making the digital sphere more inclusive for everyone.
 Within this portfolio, I aim to share my comprehensive understanding of QA alongside exhibiting the practical skills acquired through both formal courses and self-study.
 I am resolute in my commitment to advancing in this field.
 Lately, I've ventured into learning test automation, placing my primary focus on expanding and refining my expertise in this domain.

 # Courses